-Founded in 1989 in the memory of John Austin “Jack” Cheley, Owner/Director of Cheley Colorado Camps in Estes Park, Colorado, JACF funds need-based camperships for youth ages 10 to 17 to pay for tuition, travel and equipment toward a high impact summer camp experience.
+Founded in 1989 in the memory of John Austin “Jack” Cheley, Owner/Director of Cheley Colorado Camps in Estes Park, Colorado, JACF funds need-based camperships for youth ages 10 to 17 to pay for tuition, travel, and equipment toward a high impact summer camp experience.
 Jack was the driving force of Cheley Colorado Camps from 1941 to 1981, and he continued as an advisor until his death in 1987.
 Jack was known for his positive outlook on the future of young people and high standards for his staff and for the campers who attended Cheley Camps.
 He was highly regarded in the camp industry and was often called upon for assistance and advice on camp issues.
 Because of Jack’s interest in people and his desire that young people have a positive camp experience, friends and alumni of Cheley Camps organized the John Austin Cheley Foundation following his death.

 What We Do...

-We leverage the power of high quality residential Summer Camps and mission aligned Youth Mentoring Organizations to promote the success of youth across the United States.
+We leverage the power of high-quality residential Summer Camps and mission-aligned Youth Mentoring Organizations to promote the success of youth across the United States.
 We are the only known organization that works to remove the barriers to a high impact, long-term summer camp experience, proven to advance low-income youth toward a successful future.
-We do this by fully funding campers for the full life span of their summer camp experience, thus ensuring that the greatest youth development outcomes can be achieved, and access to this life-changing experience can be achieved.
+We do this by fully funding campers for the full lifespan of their summer camp experience, thus ensuring that the greatest youth development outcomes can be achieved, and access to this life-changing experience can be achieved.

-Our network of partners provide programming and services to support the fulfillment of our vision to become an organization of broad national impact while delivering deep impact at the community level.
-Our campership awardees have the option of selecting a camp closer to their home base, or they can venture out across the United States, so that a well-matched camp program is not compromised by an applicant’s location.
+Our network of partners provides programming and services to support the fulfillment of our vision to become an organization of broad national impact while delivering deep impact at the community level.
+Our campership awardees have the option of selecting a camp closer to their home base, or they can venture out across the United States so that a well-matched camp program is not compromised by an applicant’s location.

-Strong Commitment: Through an established national network of individual volunteer mentors and high quality Youth Mentoring Organizations, JACF recruits and provides financial and personal support to underserved youth who would thrive from the opportunity to participate in sustained summer camp experiences.
+Strong Commitment: Through an established national network of individual volunteer mentors and high-quality Youth Mentoring Organizations, JACF recruits and provides financial and personal support to underserved youth who would thrive from the opportunity to participate in sustained summer camp experiences.
 The Foundation pays for tuition, travel expenses, camp store and equipment for the lifespan of a camper’s years at camp.
-Camper Families, Associate Camps and Community Partner Organizations all contribute to the partnership creating a strong and committed union.
+Camper Families, Associate Camps, and Community Partner Organizations all contribute to the partnership creating a strong and committed union.